Discover opportunities to build your art career and make art work.

 Interested in learning more before applying for the full, eight-week course?
 Sign up for What Works, a short, one and a half hour-long introductory session.

-What Works, a free short workshop, immediately activates a network of artists in their community leading to additional peer-to-peer resource sharing and support, long after the workshop concludes.
+What Works, a free, short workshop, immediately activates a network of artists in the community leading to additional peer-to-peer resource sharing and support, long after the workshop concludes.

 What Works, one and a half hour, virtual and in-person, free